 Do you hear the difference in confident tone?
 The second statement sounds much less out-of-breath or desperate to please and more confident and competent.
 It is calmer and assuring.

 52. Take A Course

-TIPS FOR EDITING YOUR WRITING
+BUSINESS WRITING TIPS FOR EDITING YOUR WORK

 53. An Exclamation Point is Already Superlative

 Never use more than one exclamation point at the end of a sentence.

 When I studied rhetoric in graduate school, my favorite professor shared this funny statement about using too many exclamation points in general.

 “Too many exclamation points make a document feel as if it has been written by an unfocused over-caffeinated cheerleader.”